Leviticus Chapter 5

 “And the priest shall make an atonement for him, for his sin which he had sinned, and it shall be forgiven him”: Upon the atonement made; and so forgiveness of sin with God proceeds upon the atonement made by the blood of Christ (Heb.
 9:22).
 God never took one step towards it, without a regard to Christ the propitiation for sin.
 He promised it with a view to him.
 There is no instance of pardon under the Old Testament but in this way.
 And God always has respect to Christ in pardon, it is for his sake.
 And this way of forgiveness best provides for the glory of the divine perfections.
 There can be no better way, or infinite wisdom would have used it.
 There could be no other way, considering the council and covenant of peace.
 To pardon, without atonement and satisfaction, is not consistent with the purity, justice, and veracity of God.
 And to observe this great truth, the phrase is afterwards frequently repeated.

 The word atonement in the Scripture above, I would remind you means to cover or cancel.
 The blood of an animal can only cover the sin.
 The blood of Jesus Christ cancels sin out.
 In the case of this sinner, he or she will have to come back every time they sin, but the Christian is forgiven for all his sins at once.
-Jesus sacrificed once for us that we might be made His righteousness.
+Jesus sacrificed once for us that we might be made whole by His righteousness.

 Leviticus Chapter 5 Questions

 1. In Leviticus 5:1, if a person heard someone swearing and did not report it, who was guilty?

 2. What type sin would this be classified as?